 Our department emphasizes close interaction between students and faculty, often in collaboration with researchers from other departments, centers, universities, and industrial and national laboratories.
 We invite you to explore our website to meet our faculty and explore research opportunities.
 Contact us by phone or email if you have any questions about the application process.

 Prospective students, please visit Johns Hopkins University's undergraduate admissions website for admissions requirements and application instructions.

-Master's and Ph.D. applicants must use the Graduate Studies Online Application.
+Those interested in applying to the Master's, Ph.D., or Combined Bachelor's/Master's program must use the Graduate Studies Online Application.
 Paper applications will not be accepted.

 The deadlines to apply for admission to the Department of Materials Science and Engineering are: